ebeneliason/easy-pattern/README.md

 ### Callback Parameters

-> [!NOTE]
+> [!IMPORTANT]
 > Because EasyPattern does not use timers nor have an update function that gets called each frame, these
 > callbacks trigger lazily when the pattern crosses a loop boundary while computing new phase offsets
 > (such as when checking `isDirty()`, or when calling `apply()`).
 If you check for dirty and/or draw using
 > your pattern each frame, you can ignore this fact.
-If you do not, then be aware that:
+Otherwise, be aware that:
 >
 > 1. The time between loop callbacks may not be exact, especially if the frame rate is lower.
-> 2. EasyPattern callbacks will not be called at all if the pattern is not being used.
+> 2. The callbacks will not be called _at all_ if the pattern is not being used.

 #### `loopCallback`